MileHacker Logo

 Summer (December to February) brings hot and rainy weather.
 Temperatures range from 21°C to 28°C (70°F to 82°F) with high humidity and frequent afternoon thunderstorms.
 This season sees the most rain.

-Autumn (March to May) features milder temperatures and less rain, usually from 16°C to 25°C (61°F to 77°F).
+Autumn (From march To may) features milder temperatures and less rain, generally from 16°C to 25°C (61°F to 77°F).
 March and April often present pleasant, sunny conditions.
-Winter (June to August) is the mildest and driest, with temperatures between 11°C and 22°C (52°F to 72°F).
+Winter (June to August) is the mildest and driest, having temperatures between 11°C and 22°C (52°F to 72°F).
 Nights get cool, and the moisture level stays low, offering clear skies.
 Spring (September to November) sees temperatures gradually climb and rainfall increase, ranging from 15°C to 26°C (59°F to 79°F).

 Weather Highlights